MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/01-azure-search.md

     Open the configuration file and update the configuration values it contains to reflect the **endpoint** and **query key** for your Azure AI Search resource.
 Save your changes and close the code editor.

+>**Note**: If you receive a permission error when trying to open the configuration file, run `chmod a+w appsettings.json` or `chmod a+w .env` and then try to open it again.

 ### Explore code to search an index

 The **margies-travel** folder contains code files for a web application (a Microsoft C# *ASP.NET Razor* web application or a Python *Flask* application), which includes search functionality.

 1. Open the following code file in the web application, depending on your choice of programming language:
-    - **C#**:Pages/Index.cshtml.cs
+    - **C#**: ./Pages/Index.cshtml.cs
     - **Python**: app.py

-1. Near the top of the code file, find the comment **Import search namespaces**, and note the namespaces that have been imported to work with the Azure AI Search SDK:
+1. Near the top of the code file, find the comment **Import search namespaces**, and note the namespaces that have been imported to work with the Azure AI Search SDK.
-1. In the **search_query** function, find the comment **Create a search client**, and note that the code creates a **SearchClient** object using the endpoint and query key for your Azure AI Search resource:
+1. In the **search_query** function, find the comment **Create a search client**, and note that the code creates a **SearchClient** object using the endpoint and query key for your Azure AI Search resource.
 1. In the **search_query** function, find the comment **Submit search query**, and review the code to submit a search for the specified text with the following options:
     - A *search mode* that requires **all** of the individual words in the search text are found.
     - The total number of documents found by the search is included in the results.